Honors Program Director: Spencer Magleby; Professor; Fulton College of Engineering and Technology

 Honors Program Administrator: Julie C. Radle

 Honors Program Advisement Manager: Vika Filimoe'atu

 Participation in Honors

-The Honors Program provides a rich and challenging experience for capable and motivated undergraduate students.
-Its purpose is to broaden and deepen the educational experience of students, to develop the intellectual integrity and moral character that define disciple-scholarship.
+The Honors Program provides a rich and challenging experience for motivated undergraduate students.
+Its purpose is to both broaden and deepen the educational experience of students, and to develop the intellectual integrity and moral character that define disciple-scholarship.
 An Honors education is not merely a more intensive general education or a more strenuous program in a major.
 Rather, it grounds students in broader interdisciplinary inquiry that strengthens leadership and encourages the integration of faith, intellect, and character.

 Facilities and Opportunities Available to Honors Students

 The Honors Program is housed in the historic Maeser Building on the southwest part of campus.
 This quiet corner is surrounded by beautiful grounds and wooded areas.
 The building is named after Karl G. Maeser, the first principal of Brigham Young Academy (the school that later became Brigham Young University).
 A bronze statue of Karl G. Maeser stands at the building's east entrance.
 Constructed in 1911, the Maeser Building is the oldest building on the current campus.
 The building was restored in 1985 with modern electrical and ventilation systems but retains its historic architecture and decoration, its marble halls richly decorated with oak and brass trim.